 - Location: Lake George Rd, Mammoth Lakes, CA 93546

 To get to the trailhead, you will want to proceed out of the city of Mammoth on Lake Mary Road and up to Lake George.
-The parking lot here is where the hike will start.
+The parking lot here is where the hike starts.

-After arriving at the small parking lot near Lake George, you will see a trailhead right near where you came into the parking area.
-The trailhead says Crystal Crag, and this is what you will be taking to the lake.
+After arriving at the small parking lot near Lake George, you will see a trailhead, right near where you came into the parking area.
+The trailhead says Crystal Crag, and this is the trail you will be taking to the lake.

 The trail is shaded most of the way, which is good because it immediately heads up.
 Since it is only 1.5 miles each way, you will be hiking up basically the entire time.

 Once you get to the top of the first hill, right past the cabins, you will get your first view of Crystal Crag from the trail.

 This rock goes in and out of view over the time you are hiking, and it is a pretty amazing beacon that leads you on to your destination.

 The trail then starts heading into switchbacks as it climbs over dirt, fallen trees, and rock-hewn steps.

 As you gain more elevation, you will be greeted with views down into the canyon behind you, which has four lakes you can see stretching into the distance.